 The value of protecting your partnership

-- Appropriate life cover to fund the purchase of the deceased’s interest in the business
+- Life insurance cover to fund the purchase of the deceased’s interest in the business

-- Advice on a suitable agreement to ensure the partnership continues and the deceased’s dependants are compensated
+- Advice on a suitable agreement to ensure the Partnership continues, and compensation for the deceased’s dependants

-- Arrangements for partners who retire, or who fall seriously ill and are unable to work
+- Arrangements for Partners who retire, or fall critically ill and cannot work

 Benefits for Partners

-- Agreements, insurance, and trusts can be established to protect the business against the financial and practical implications of a partner’s death or specified critical illness
+- Agreements, insurance, and trusts can protect the business against the financial and practical implications of a Partner’s death, or a specified critical illness

-- Arrangements which can help to ensure your partnership is not automatically dissolved
+- Arrangements which can help ensure a Partnership is not automatically dissolved

 - Helps to protect your business interests against hostile parties, or disinterested inheritors

-- Funds available to buy out the deceased’s interest in the business at fair market value
+- Makes a lump sum available to buy out the deceased’s share of the business at a fair market value

-- Avoid the sale of assets to repay the departed partner’s interest in the business
+- Avoids the sale of assets to buy a departed Partner’s stake

-- Help retain confidence of employees and customers
+- Helps retain confidence of both employees and customers

 Article expiry: 05 Apr 2018